Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode

 Installation

 DDPW is distributed on PyPI.
-The source code is available on GitHub and can be used to manually build the package.
+The source code is available on GitHub and can be used to manually build it as a dependency package.

 Target platforms